Off Campus Housing

-It is highly advisable to wait until Spring Term of your 1st year before inviting family members.
+It is highly advisable to wait until spring term of your 1st year before inviting family members.
 Best, is to wait until fall of your 2nd year.
 The reasons are: 1) Your first two academic terms at IUJ are very busy and taking care of your family can be quite difficult.
 2) the heavy snow fall can make the adjustment to life in Japan more difficult for family members, and the IUJ student should know the situation beforehand to best assess things for their family members.
-3) For those with school aged children, the school year starts in April in Japan for kids and it is best to start children in the normal school year flow.
+3) For those with school aged children, the school year starts in April in Japan and it is best to start children in the normal school year flow.
 Either way, you must consult with the city office to be sure the schools have room for your child.

 Please read the full Family Guide and make a decision that is good for your family.
 This guide includes examples of housing, budgets, children’s school issues, etc. Also, the Info Pack has instructions for obtaining your family’s designated stay visa.